HINTS AND OBSCURE FACTS USEFUL FOR ELECTROSTATIC SCIENCE PROJECTS

 Specifically: the line between insulator and conductor is drawn by the

-resistance of the whole circuit (or by the internal resistance of the
+load-resistance presented by the entire circuit (or by the internal

 3 volts at 1 ampere, putting out three watts of visible and IR light.